Dual Diagnosis Treatment Middletown, CT

 Perspectives Center For Care Inc - 6.9 miles from Middletown, CT

-Perspectives Center For Care Inc is a dual-diagnosis treatment center in Meriden, Connecticut that provides treatment for mental health and substance abuse disorders that include depression as well as anorexia.
+Perspectives Center For Care Inc is a dual-diagnosis treatment center in Meriden, CT that offers treatment for drug and alcohol addiction and mental health disorders that include dependent personality disorder as well as bulimia.

 Address: 816 Broad Street, Suite 23, Meriden, CT 06450 in New Haven County